seannyD/Expericraft/README.md

 ### NoonBlock

 When placed in the world, the NoonBlock constantly sets the time to noon (every 100 ticks).
+Also, about every 2 minutes it will kill all mobs within a radius of 200 blocks.

 If noon block is lost, then you can use command searches to destroy it:
 [EXAMPLE TODO]